rlivingsus/misc/AllBooks.md

 - Stross, Charles: The Atrocity Archives
 - Suarez, Daniel: Change Agent
 - Sulliven, Michael J.: Theft of Swords
+- Sun, Jomny: Everyones a Aliebn when ur a Aliebn too (illustrated book)
 - Sundem, Garth: The Geeks Guide to World Domination
 - Sunzi: The Art of War (kindle)
 - Taggart, Caroline: I Used to Know That